SAMPLE REPORT — FICTITIOUS DATA

 Step 2 — Guarantee: Risk Elimination

 The Guarantee removes the financial risk for the prospective client by offering a clear, no-hassle money-back promise.
-This leverages Loss Aversion — a well-documented psychological principle showing that people fear losing money approximately twice as much as they enjoy gaining an equivalent amount.
+This taps into Loss Aversion — a well-documented psychological principle showing that people fear losing money approximately twice as much as they enjoy gaining an equivalent amount.
 By eliminating the possibility of financial loss, the guarantee removes the single biggest remaining barrier to purchase.

 Step 3 — Close: Emotional Summation